Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 ```

-### 3.3.2.
+## 2.3.
 Configure the CPU Frequency and cstate

-Further improve the deterministic and power efficiency
+Further improve the deterministic and power efficiency by configuring CPU frequency and disable C-State

 ```shell
 $ apt install msr-tools
 $ cpupower frequency-set -g performance
 ```

-Set cpu core frequency to 2.5GHz (confirmed with Intel that 2.5GHz is okey for Intel(R) Xeon(R) Gold 6338N CPU @ 2.20GHz CPU)
+Set cpu core frequency to 2.5GHz (check with your CPU provider on the ideal CPU frequency to set)

 ```shell
 $ wrmsr -a 0x199 0x1900
 ```

 Set cpu uncore (i.e. 0x620) to fixed – maximum allowed.
 Disable c6 and c1e